 While our winter has been surprisingly mild for the most part, it may be the calm before the storm!
 With our unpredictable UK weather, a cold and frosty bite could be just around the corner, and during that time your lawn will need a little more care and consideration.
-Follow our tips on how to care for your lawn during frosty spells to help it survive in winter, so it can thrive in spring!
+Follow our tips on how to care for your grass during frosty spells to help it survive in winter so that it can thrive in spring!

 The same applies to leaves, debris, or branches.
 A quick tidy up to remove any of those will go a lawn way in ensuring your lawn is looking its best when spring arrives.
 It will also help to reduce the chances of your lawn picking up a fungal disease.
 Be careful not to clear your lawn with a rake when frost is visible, as this will be too rough on your brittle blades!

 lifeless looking lawn might tempt you into feeding it, but perseverance is key.

 Feeding your lawn during the winter and when your lawn is glistening with frost

 is a big no no. During winter, your lawn is dormant, which means that it has

 gone into hibernation.
 Any lawn food that is applied won’t be absorbed and will

 most likely wash away and go to waste.